-This indicates the percentage of residents who have had a major fall.
-Falls resulting in major injuries are considered by many in the nursing home industry to be a barometer of the quality of nursing care .
-Falls resulting in injury are routinely caused by poor nursing care.
+This tells you the percentage of residents who have had a major fall.
+Falls leading to serious injury are considered by many experts to be an indicator of nursing care at a nursing home.
+Major falls resulting in injury are routinely the result of poor nursing care.

 Minimizes Urinary Tract Infections

-This datapoint gauges the percent of long-term care residents who had UTI's.
-Although a higher rate of these infections may reflect poorly on a facility's hygiene protocols, it can be difficult to compare different facilities due to reporting standards.
+This datapoint is a measure of the percent of long-term residents who experienced urinary tract infections.
+While a higher rate infections may reflect poorly on a nursing home's cleanliness, it can be problematic to compare between facilities due to nursing homes having differing reporting standards.

 Appropriately Uses Anti-Psychotic Medication